-5.3.
-Error as a function of the number of labels.
-We would like to evaluate how the error depends on the number of different labels used in a grammar.
+5.3 Error as a function of number of labels

+We would like to evaluate how error depends on the number of different labels used in a grammar.
 We restricted graph structures used in productions to graphs with five nodes.
-Every graph structure was labeled with 1, 2, 3, 4, 5 or 6 different labels.
-For each value of MDL and the number of labels we generated 30 different graphs from the grammar and computed average errors between them and the learned grammars.
+Every graph structure we labeled with 1, 2, 3, 4, 5 or 6 different labels.
+For every value of MDL and number of labels we generated 30 different graphs from the grammar and computed average error between them and the learned grammars.
 The generated graphs were without noise.
-We show the results for one, two, and three nonterminals in Fig. 7.
-For clarity, below the three-dimensional plots, we give two-dimensional plots with triangles representing the errors.
-The larger and lighter the triangle, the larger the error.
+We show the results for one, two, and three non-terminals in Figure 6.
+Below the three dimensional plots, for clarity, we give two dimensional plots with triangles representing the errors.
+The larger and lighter the triangle the larger is the error.
 We see that the error increases as the number of different labels decreases.
-On the two-dimensional plots we see the shift in the error towards graphs with higher MDL when the number of nonterminals increases.
+We see on the two dimensional plots the shift in error towards graphs with higher MDL when the number of non-terminals increases.